List of Edens Zero chapters

 Edens Zero is a Japanese shōnen manga series written and illustrated by Hiro Mashima.
-It began serialization in Kodansha's Weekly Shōnen Magazine on June 26, 2018.
+It was serialized in Kodansha's Weekly Shōnen Magazine from June 27, 2018 to June 26, 2024.
 The story follows a boy named Shiki Granbell who embarks on a voyage aboard the titular starship across different planets in search of a cosmic goddess known as "Mother".
-The chapters have been collected in tankōbon volumes since September 2018, with 25 volumes being released as of February 2023.
+The chapters have been collected in thirty-three tankōbon volumes from September 2018 through June 2024.
 The manga has also inspired a television anime and video game adaptation.

 The series is published simultaneously in six different languages: English, French, Chinese, Korean, Thai, and Brazilian Portuguese.
 North American publisher Kodansha USA has released chapters of the series on digital platforms such as Crunchyroll Manga, ComiXology, and Amazon Kindle.
-The first English tankōbon was released in November 2018.
+The English tankōbon volumes were released from November 2018 through September 2025.

-Volume list

-Chapters not yet in tankōbon format

-These chapters have yet to be published in a tankōbon volume.
-They were originally serialized in Japanese in issues of Weekly Shōnen Magazine from January to March 2023.